EdtheEgghead/cse15l-lab-reports/lab3.md

   edgarseecof@Edgars-MacBook-Pro written_2 % wc -l temp-grep.txt
      226 temp-grep.txt
   ```
-  Another niche use case of -l is to find the number of files and directories that are present in a directory by using grep with `''` as its argument as    seen in the above snipppet.
+  Another niche use case of '-l' is to find the number of files and directories that are present in a directory by using grep with `''` as its argument as   seen in the above snipppet.
 Note that this number includes the directories in the `written_2` directory not only `*.txt` files.
----
+***

 ## Sources used:
 1. Built in manuals- For generic describtion of different options that are available.
 2. ChatGPt- For help developing examples and command debugging.